 This is my personal list of the best places to visit in Tokyo.
 Japan’s capital has so many amazing attractions and whether it’s your first visit or your tenth, you will find lots of things to do in Tokyo.
 Tokyo is too much fun to ever get tired of it.

 I love Tokyo!
-I never thought I will ever say this, but after 10 days spent here, Tokyo became my favorite city in the world (over Paris!!).
-I was always a city girl, and though I love nature, I could never live too far, nor too long away from the concrete and electric jungle.
-And I’m afraid I will never again be able to stay away for too long from Tokyo – the most civilized and well organized jungle of them all.
-Most attractions in Tokyo can be reached by subway or train (a JR Pass comes in very handy by the way), and though huge and a bit intimidating at first, you can be anywhere in the city in no time.
+I never thought I would say this, but after 10 days spent there, Tokyo became my favorite city in the world (over Paris!!).
+I’ve always been a city girl.
+And though I love nature, I could never live too far, nor too long away from the concrete and electric jungle.
+And I’m afraid I will never again be able to stay away for too long from Tokyo – the most civilized and organized jungle of them all.

 The following list of places to visit in Tokyo is based on our personal experience and organized in no particular order.
 Please feel free to add your favorite places in Tokyo in the comment section below.

 Disclaimer: Some of the links in this article are affiliate links.
 If you buy via them, I will get some coffee money at no additional cost to you.
 Thank you for helping me stay awake!